tubemogul/puppet-maxscale/README.markdown

    - `config`: contains a hash which will define the content of the Maxscale configuration file.
 Each key represents a section, and each key has a value, which is represented like: `key => value`
+   - `master_ini`: which is a hash contructed with:
+     - `directory`: the directory that will contain the master.ini file (should be the same as the binlog)
+     - `content`: contains a hash which will define the content of the master.ini file.
+Each key represents a section, and each key has a value, which is represented like: `key => value`

 Default:
 ```